agCleo/GT-handbook/README.md

 ### FAIR principles
 The FAIR principles emerged in 2016 from an interdisciplinary group of research data experts.
 The acronym FAIR refers to four guiding principles for digital data management: making the data Findable, Accessible, Interoperable, and Reusable.
 The FAIR principles address the need for a common understanding of data management good practices able to facilitate data sharing and reuse.
 Although the principles mainly consider technical aspects, they allow, as principles, to adapt the concrete implementations to specific contexts.
 In particular, they can apply to any research digital object: datasets, publications, software, etc.<br/>

 The four ground principles are further described in a set of fifteen principles.
-[GOFAIR](https://www.go-fair.org), the organisation supporting the FAIR principles adoption, gives detailed information about [the fifteen FAIR principles](https://www.go-fair.org/fair-principles/).
+[GOFAIR](https://www.go-fair.org), the organization supporting the FAIR principles adoption, gives detailed information about [the fifteen FAIR principles](https://www.go-fair.org/fair-principles/).
 The OPERAS Special Interest Group on "Common standards and FAIR principles" also provided an overview in its [2021 White paper](https://www.operas-eu.org/special-interest-group-living-book/operas-common-standards-white-paper-june-2021/#Common-Standards-2021-FAIR).<br/>

 The FAIR principles are a useful tool to manage digital data in a way that facilitates both human and machine operations.
 They have been used to build the TRIPLE data model and are now at the core of all major aggregators practices.